lksrz/roblox_r6/README.md

 4. In Roblox Studio, connect to the Rojo server via the plugin
 5. Press Play to start testing

+### Adding the Briefcase Asset (Rojo‑synced)
+- Export your Briefcase model from Studio as `.rbxmx` and place it at `assets/ReplicatedStorage/Assets/Briefcase.rbxmx` (or use a `.model.json` with the name `Briefcase`).
+- Rojo will sync it into `ReplicatedStorage/Assets/Briefcase` in Studio.
+- The game will automatically use this bundled model and skip InsertService.

+### Auto‑fetch referenced assets
+- Use `scripts/fetch_assets.sh` to scan the codebase for asset IDs (e.g., `InsertService:LoadAsset(…)`, `ModelAssetId = …`) and download any missing ones into `assets/ReplicatedStorage/Assets`.
+- Example:
+  - `./scripts/fetch_assets.sh`
+- Downloaded files are saved as `<id>.rbxm`.
+The objective loader now also checks for an asset named with the numeric ID (e.g., `ReplicatedStorage/Assets/530795465`).

 ### What Happens on Server Start
 - **Map Creation:** 100x100 baseplate with Red and Green team spawns in opposite corners
 - **Team Setup:** Red (Attack) and Green (Defense) teams with alternating player assignment